magicstickuk/multisite-post-duplicator/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Fixed 'duplicating on publish' bug introduced in v1.5

 = 1.5 =
 * NEW: Duplicate Advanced Custom Field's 'field groups' and keep them in sync throughout your network by using our 'duplication link' functionality.
 * Select all sites on your network quickly with our new 'select all button'